mshiekh/alibaba-ack-saudi-region/README.md

 ### Prerequisites

 - Ensure you have [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.
-- Configure the Alibaba Cloud CLI with the necessary credentials.
+- Configure the Alibaba Cloud CLI with the necessary credentials. (optional)
-- Ensure you have the appropriate permissions and the necessary RAM role for creating resources.
+- Ensure you have the appropriate permissions and the necessary RAM role for creating resources. (this setup was used with `AdministratorAccess` assigned to alibaba account)

 ### Steps to Use Terraform